manute/rawsql/README.md

 ```
 Note the comment with the  **-- name: ** , it will be the key value for get each query.
-Also is necessary at the end of the query the ";".
+Also is necessary at the end of the query ";".

 ```rust